shahab-sarmashghi/Skmer/README.md

 If you want to add the processed query to the reference library and include it as a reference for future comparisons, use `-a` flag.
 To see the complete list of inputs and options, run `skmer query -h`.

 ### subsample
 Gets the path to a directory of FASTQ/FASTA files (one uncompressed *.fastq/.fq/.fa/.fna/.fasta* file per each sample) and performs subsampling procedure.
-Function will create `subsample` folder containing replicate subfolders `rep0`, `rep1` etc.
+Function will create `subsample` directory containing replicate subfolders `rep0`, `rep1` etc.
 ```
 skmer subsample ref_dir
 ```